-Support a diversity of uses within the consolidated commercial precinct.
+Support a diversity of uses within the Bannockburn Town Centre.

 Support the re-use of existing housing stock, particularly heritage buildings for professional/commercial uses in the Township Zone and Commercial 1 Zone to retain a sense of the existing town fabric.